itdxer/blog.itdxer.com/_posts/2020-06-22-chaining-ranges-with-sql.md

 indicates that range \\(r_j\\) hasn’t been merged with super range \\(R_k\\).
 This contradiction shows that the algorithm works for any set of ranges.

 Although this algorithm is simple it might be difficult to maintain state in SQL query (i'm not taking into accout variable declarations which are present in MySQL).
 There is another solution that allows us to take advantage from some general functions available in most SQL languages.
 In addition to SQL, the same solution could be implemented using pandas or spark data frames.

-**Disclaimer**: In the previous paragraphs the term **super range** referred to a super range of the subset of ranges that has been observed and it doesn't contradict the definition of the term super range.
+**Disclaimer**: In the previous paragraphs the term **super range** is being referred to a super range of the subset of ranges that has been observed and it doesn't contradict the definition of the term super range.